Battle of Stirling Bridge: Popular culture

 On foot and bearing a great sharp spear, Wallace went amongst the thickest of the press and aimed a stroke at Cressingham in his corslet, which was brightly polished.
 The sharp head of the spear pierced right through the plates and through his body, stabbing him beyond rescue; thus was that chieftain struck down to death.
 With the stroke Wallace bore down both man and horse.

 The English army although ready for battle, lost heart when their chieftain was slain and many openly began to flee.
 Yet, worthy men abode in the place until ten thousand were slain.
 Then the remainder fled, not able to abide longer, seeking succour in many directions, some east, some west and some fled to the north.
 Seven thousand full at once floated in the Forth, plunged into the deep and drowned without mercy; none were left alive of all that fell army.

 As well as the bridge ploy, Wallace's use of a spear appears to be a fictional element.
-A two-handed sword [claidheamh dà-làimh, in Gaelic, more commonly claidheamh-mòr or claymore meaning great sword], purporting to be Wallace's, which may contain original metal from his sword blade, was kept by the Scottish kings and is displayed as a relic in the Wallace Monument.
+A two-handed sword [claidheamh dà-làimh, in Gaelic, more commonly claidheamh-mòr or claymore meaning great sword], purporting to be Wallace's, which may contain the original metal from his sword blade, was kept by the Scottish kings and is displayed as a relic in the Wallace Monument.

 The potency of these tales can be gauged from the following statement by the poet Robert Burns, writing some three centuries after they were first related.

 The two first books I ever read in private, and which gave me more pleasure than any two books I ever read again, were The Life of Hannibal and The History of Sir William Wallace [a modernised version of Blind Harry by William Hamilton of Gilbertfield].
 Hannibal gave my young ideas such a turn that I used to strut in raptures up and down after the recruiting drum and bagpipe, and wish myself tall enough that I could be a soldier; while the story of Wallace poured a Scottish prejudice into my veins which will boil along there till the flood-gates of life shut in eternal rest.

 The Battle of Stirling Bridge is depicted in the 1995 film Braveheart, but it bears little resemblance to the real battle.
-Most egregiously there being no bridge (due mainly to the difficulty of filming around the bridge itself), and tactics resembling the Battle of Bannockburn.
+Significantly, there is no bridge in the movie (due mainly to the difficulty of filming around the bridge itself), and it replaced the tactics of the battle with ones resembling the Battle of Bannockburn.